Akhier/DragonheartedCode/2014/May/Making of a Simple Roguelike - Part 0 The Designing.md

 Weapon speed mod - -10 to 10

-2 weapon & sheild should balance
+2 weapon & shield should balance

 sword and board - the weapon has normal attack and what the shield does is cost a certain number of action points each time it blocks and can only block one attack at a time.
 Chance to block goes down if also attacking at the same time.